 Step Four: Do the electrical work

-Before installing your pool heater, make sure that your circuit breaker can handle the pool pump.
+Before installing your pool heater, ensure your circuit breaker can handle the pool pump.
 Otherwise, it might cause your electricity to trip.
 Be sure that the cable connecting the heater and electrical point is placed so that people walking over it can’t damage it.

 Because the heat pump will need to be correctly installed, it is best to have a qualified electrician do the electrical work.